-Jorge Cruise, a man who claims to have been 40 pounds overweight, has developed a diet plan designed to eliminate “belly fat.”
-According to Mayo Clinic, fat in the abdominal area has been linked to an increased risk of heart disease and type 2 diabetes.
+Jorge Cruise, a man who claims to have been 40 pounds overweight, developed a diet plan designed to eliminate “belly fat.”
+According to the National Institutes of Health, fat in the abdominal area can increase your risk of heart disease and type 2 diabetes.
 For many people, the belly is a problem area, and this diet plan specifically targets it.

-The 3-Hour Diet is a trademarked food plan that involves eating small portions every three hours throughout the day.
-This plan is very controlled and has a regimented eating schedule.
+The 3-Hour Diet is a trademarked food plan that involves eating small portions of food every three hours throughout the day.
+This is a highly controlled plan with a regimented eating schedule.
 By eating at specific times throughout the day, Cruise says dieters keep their metabolism running on high, reducing body fat.

 Cruise developed this diet based on the belief that if you go for more than three hours without putting food in your body, it goes into “starvation mode.”
 In other words, your body stores fat and burns muscle, slowing down your metabolism as if preparing for a period of hunger.
 Eating consistently will, according to Cruise, keep your metabolism moving quickly, helping you burn fat all day.

 The 3-Hour Diet promises that you’ll get rid of stubborn belly fat without giving up your favorite foods or having to commit to a full-fledged exercise program.
 In fact, exercise is optional with this program.
 The 3-Hour Diet promises that within two weeks of joining the program, your levels of the stress hormone cortisol (which Cruise believes causes belly fat) will be reduced, and so will your waistline.

 According to the program’s website, you can drop 10 pounds during the first two weeks and then lose additional weight every week after that.
 The diet is advertised as one that addresses both the physical and psychological aspects of weight loss.
 It also claims to be easy enough to follow that you will be able to stick with it until you reach your goals.